Guidance

 Recommendations

-• Course outlines and assignments should explicitly state permitted and prohibited uses of GenAI, including citation requirements where applicable.
+- Course outlines and assignments should explicitly state permitted and prohibited uses of GenAI, including citation and disclosure requirements where applicable.

 Recommendations